ihenrywu/100things/docs/en/source/09_SchoolLife.rst

 Using iClicker
 ^^^^^^^^^^^^^^^^^^^^^^
 In class, the professor will post questions on iClicker.
 Log into your iClicker account on your phone or computer to see the questions.
 Then select your answer and click "Submit."
-Since your iClicker account is linked to your student email, you'll also complete the attendance check.
+Since your iClicker account is linked to your student id, you'll also complete the attendance check.

 ----